Code-Institute-Submissions/battleship-blast/README.md

 * * *

-The initial menu section is simple, to the point and consists of 3 navigation options:
+The initial M E N U section is simple, to the point and consists of 3 navigation options:

 * 1 : Game Instructions
 * 2 : Launch Game